Dulce-Engineering/table-buddy/README.md

 3. Indicate which API calls to make
 4. Define how cells are rendered

-The following example shows the relevant bits for defining a simple datasource to read customer data from a backend API Sales_Customers.Get_All().
+The following example shows the relevant bits for defining a simple datasource (Datasource.Memory) to read customer data from a backend API (Sales_Customers.Get_All).
+Additional datasource types exist for more complex scenarios.

 ```
 <script>